 Several areas for further research have been identified.
 There is potential for performance improvement by improving the model, possibly by taking a first principles approach taking into consideration nonlinear effects.
 Uncertain parameters will occur though, such as those related to frictional pressure loss and pressure wave propagation.
 They will need to be identified from experiments.
 Taking nonlinear effects into account in the model, may require redesign of the other components of the controller by nonlinear state estimation and nonlinear predictive control.
-The dependence on downhole measurements may be undesirable, and work in the direction of avoiding downhole measurements is reported in H. Mahdianfar et. al [2012] and Aamo [2006].
+The dependence on downhole measurements may be undesirable, and work in the direction of avoiding downhole measurements is reported in [6] and [1].
 Finally, more complicated disturbances should be looked at.